HokieGeek/finra-test/README.md

 #### Retrieve IDs of files matching metadata
 http://localhost:8080/v1/search

-Expects multipart post where the parameters are the search criteria matching the metadata.
+A get request where the query parameters are the search criteria matching the metadata.
 Returns a list of matching file IDs.

 ## Configuration